kjirou/rpglevel/README.md

 rpglevel [![Build Status](https://travis-ci.org/kjirou/npm-rpglevel.png)](https://travis-ci.org/kjirou/npm-rpglevel)
 ========

-A npm package for creating RPG Level objects.
+A npm package for managing "Level" with "Exp" that is used by like RPG.

 ## Download